-- 1. Do the custom operations comply with all of the provisions of 9 CFR part 416, including the 416.11-416.16 Sanitation Standard Operating Procedures (SSOP) regulations? - Are the inspected products kept separate and apart from custom prepared products, per 9 CFR 303.1(a)(2)(ii) and 305.2(a), including that the establishment segregates live animals intended for custom exempt slaughter from animals designated for inspected slaughter?
+- 1. Do the custom operations comply with all of the provisions of part 416, including the 416.11-416.16 Sanitation SOP regulations? - 2.
+Are the inspected products kept separate and apart from custom prepared products, per 9 CFR 303.1(a)(2)(ii) and 305.2(a), including that the establishment segregates live animals intended for custom exempt slaughter from animals designated for inspected slaughter?

-NOTE: If an official livestock establishment chooses to present livestock for FSIS inspection, they are subject to all regulatory requirements for inspection including but not limited to; ante- and post-mortem inspections, humane slaughter, sanitary dressing, SSOPs, HACCP, and zero tolerance.
+NOTE: If an official livestock establishment chooses to present custom livestock for FSIS inspection, they are subject to all regulatory requirements for inspection as non-exempt livestock until ante- and postmortem inspections have been completed, including humane slaughter, sanitary dressing, SSOPs, HACCP, and zero tolerance.

 - 3. Are carcasses and parts from custom livestock slaughter clearly marked "Not for Sale," or are the shipping containers of custom exempt poultry marked "Exempted P.L.
 90-492" (9 CFR 303.1(a)(2)(iii), 316.16, 317.16 and 381.10(a)(4))? - 4.
-Are facilities and equipment used for the preparation of any federally inspected products cleaned and sanitized after custom operations have been completed, and do employees change outer garments as necessary before the operator prepares federally inspected products? - 5.
-Does the operator maintain the required records, including Sanitation SOP records required by 9 CFR 416.16?

-B. IPP are not to issue a Noncompliance Record during custom exempt reviews, including if Sanitation SOP recordkeeping noncompliance is observed.
+Are facilities and equipment used for the preparation of any federally-inspected products cleaned and sanitized after custom operations have been completed, and do employees change outer garments as necessary, before the operator prepares federally-inspected products? - 5.
+Does the operator maintain the required records, including Sanitation SOP records required by 9 CFR 416.16? - 6.
+IPP are not to issue a Noncompliance Record during custom exempt reviews, including if Sanitation SOP recordkeeping noncompliance is observed.
 If noncompliance exists, mark this category on FSIS Form 8160-1 as unacceptable, and document the findings on the form.